Rutujaajaylamabt/demo/README.md

 # demo
-This is a Demo for git and Github class
+This is a Demo for git and Github class.